-A visual assessment must be conducted on an annual basis thereafter (as long as assistance is provided.)
+A visual assessment must be conducted upon request from the tenant.
 Visual assessments must be conducted by a HUD-Certified Visual Assessor and must be documented on the HQS Inspection Form or HHS Form and maintained in the client file.